Hyunkell/WaterfallSSTU/README.md

-WatefallFX support for SSTU engines
+WaterfallFX support for SSTU engines